blockchain/My-Wallet-V3-Frontend/README.md

     coffee server-dist.coffee

+Deploy to staging (assuming your host file has an entry ssh.blockchain.com):

+    grunt staging

 index.html should be cached using If-Modified-Since or etag.
 The assets which contain a hash of their content should be cached forever.
 The remaining assets (e.g. beep.wav and images): unsure.

 ## Dependencies